dapplink-labs/wallet-chain-node/README.md

 git push origin xxx
 ```

-### 4：commit PR
+### 4.commit PR

-Have a pr on your github and submit it to the savour-hd repository
+Have a pr on your github and submit it to the snow repository

-### 5：review
+### 5.review

-After the savour-core code maintainer has passed the review, the code will be merged into the savour-core library.
+After the snow code maintainer has passed the review, the code will be merged into the snow library.
 At this point, your PR submission is complete